menu

 Parker is a tiny city located in the state of Idaho.
 With a population of 301 people and just one neighborhood, Parker is the 128th largest community in Idaho.
-Parker has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Parker was built prior to World War II, making it one of the older and more historic cities in the country.

-Parker is a blue-collar town, with 55.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Parker, you'll notice that it is more blue-collar than most other communities in America.
+55.67% of Parker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Parker is a city of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Parker who work in management occupations (9.62%), office and administrative support (7.56%), and maintenance occupations (5.50%).

 One downside of living in Parker is that it can take a long time to commute to work.
 In Parker, the average commute to work is 39.75 minutes, which is quite a bit higher than the national average.